Bloomberg-Beta/Manual/Manual.md

 We have passed on companies because we didn’t think the founders were crazy enough -- they seemed too textbook.
 (And we don't mean their appearance or background, we mean their level of extraordinary determination, willingness to try, or insight.)

 We also are committed to diversity and especially encourage founders of underrepresented communities to speak with us about their companies.
+We believe that a community of companies is stronger the more different viewpoints come to the table, and we're happy to speak more about our record in this area with entrepreneurs who are interested.

 ### Product